mStable USD (MUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 mStable USD Historical Price

-According to the latest data gathered on mStable USD live price page, the current price of mStable USD is 1.002USD.
-The circulating supply of mStable USD(MUSD) is 2.88M MUSD , giving it a market capitalization of $2.88M.
+According to the latest data gathered on mStable USD live price page, the current price of mStable USD is 1.008USD.
+The circulating supply of mStable USD(MUSD) is 2.88M MUSD , giving it a market capitalization of $2.90M.

 The mStable USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.